-Your map and compass is a must for any trail.
-You want to make sure that you know where you are, you remain on marked trails and you can plan to be safely home or back at your campsite.
+Your map and compass are necessary for any trail.
+You want to make sure that you know where you are, you remain on marked trails, and you can plan to be safely home or back at your campsite.

 Be sure that your maps are up to date and always carry a printed map.
 It’s easy to rely on technology, but things can go south when technology fails, and all it takes is a dead battery to turn a fun hike into an unnerving hike.

 If you get lost or need assistance while on the trail, a whistle is used to signal for help.
-There are super high DB whistles available at every outdoors shop and even a few available online you can print with a 3d printer.
+There are extremely high DB whistles available at every outdoor shop and even a few available online you can print with a 3d printer.

 Beginner Day Hiking